-- In Samurai Warriors, Oda Nobunaga and his White Knight counterpart Mitsuhide Akechi manage to do this without any visible wings.
+- In Samurai Warriors, Oda Nobunaga and his White Knight counterpart Akechi Mitsuhide manage to do this without any visible wings.

-- In Billy Hatcher And The Giant Egg, when you hatch an Elder, they always hatch out with a burst of feathers.
+- In Billy Hatcher and the Giant Egg, when you hatch an Elder, they always hatch out with a burst of feathers.
 Interestingly, one of the hatchable powerups (a double-jump, aptly named 'Wings') will also let loose a flurry of feathers, every time you use it.

 - Some of the main characters being angels with giant wings, this is common in Riviera: The Promised Land.

-- Pokemon has the Feather Dance move, which coats the opponent in feathers, reducing their Attack...probably by cushioning any physical blows that they attempt to make.
+- Pokémon has the Feather Dance move, which coats the opponent in feathers, reducing their Attack...probably by cushioning any physical blows that they attempt to make.